 Anti-poaching patrols

 Illegal poaching of bush meat is a major challenge to wildlife conservation in Botswana.
 As a conservation volunteer, you will help reduce poaching in the Tuli area.
-You will mainly do this by joining local staff members in removing snares around the reserve.
+You will mainly do this by joining local staff members in removing snares around the wildlife reserve.

 In 2017, our Conservation volunteers removed over 1,500 snares in Botswana.
 We've seen a decrease in the number of snares as well as an increase in the amount of wildlife in the past years.
 We hope that this might indicate a decrease in poaching activity, but we need you to help us continue these efforts.